boschresearch/pcg_gazebo_pkgs/docs/docs/python_api/pcg_gazebo.simulation.md

 ## from_sdf
-Factory method to generate a `pcg_gazebo.simulation.SimulationObject` instance from an SDF instance.
+Factory method to generate a `pcg_gazebo.simulation.Link` instance from an SDF instance.
 Only links can be parsed.

 > *Input arguments*